Ikesee-Ikemefuna/new-repo-from-ikem/README.md

 ailment.
 The Celebral Palsy Assistant and Autism Virtual Reality that enables wearers of its VR headset experience what an autistic child goes through everyday.
 As a matter of fact, the field of neuroscience has benefited a great deal from the discipline of artificial intelligence.
-A lot of researches, treatments and therapies are being carried out through AI, including some breakthroughs in various fields of endocrinology, radiology and oncology.
+A lot of research, treatments and therapies are being carried out through AI, including some breakthroughs in various fields of endocrinology, radiology and oncology.
 It has facilitated early detection in many cases .
 Even some diagnoses that require non-invasive approach have employed AI’s remote